senthilmasters2024/PlayerCommunication/README.md

 #### Exercise 3 - Host a web application with Azure App Service

-1. Provide the public URL of the webapplication.
+1. Provide the public URL of the webapplication. - Provided Since Screenshots below in Ex3 folder since stopped the webapp in azure portal to minimize cost
 2. Provide the URL to the source code of the hosted application.
-(Source code somwhere or the the docker image, or ??)
+(Source code somwhere or the the docker image, or ??) - [Excercise3SourceCode](https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2024-2025/blob/bab3f79d30d5f2cf6e9f84ab4da61383b1c83f98/CC_MyWork/Ex3/BestBikeApp/webapp.zip)
 3. Provide AZ scripts used to publish the application.
+[Excercise3](https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2024-2025/tree/senthilmasters2024/CC_MyWork/Ex3)

 #### Exercise 4 - Deploy and run the containerized app in AppService